Which is the best

 The K-21 is

-easily defeat all enemy armored personnel carriers and infantry
+easily defeat all hostile armored personnel carriers and infantry

 number of missiles carried are unknown.
 Vehicle is fitted with

 fire accuracy.
-Such control systems are usually fond on the latest
+Such control systems are usually found on the latest

 main battle tanks.